JRWynneIII/goestuner/README.md

 # GOESTuner

 `goestuner` is a simple CLI tool that can be used to help orient your parabolic dish with one of the GOES satellites.
-Think of it as a simple 'signal strength meter' for GOES/HRIT satellites.
+Think of it as a simple 'signal strength meter' for GOES/HRIT satellites, with large signal strength bars that are easier to see on a screen in sunlight.

 ![Screenshot of goestuner running](docs/tui.png)